ecshreve/portfolio/README.md

 Click the link and see the site live!

-Okay that's cool, but what if we have a slick custom domain that we want to use.
-So GitHub Pages has [some documentation](https://help.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site) about how to do this.
+Okay that's cool, but what if we have a slick custom domain that we want to use?
+GitHub Pages has [some documentation](https://help.github.com/en/github/working-with-github-pages/configuring-a-custom-domain-for-your-github-pages-site) about how to do this.
 Here's the basic steps:

 - Configure DNS records for your domain to point at GitHub Pages (this will will be different depending on which provider you used to buy your domain, Google is your friend here).
 We should end up with something that looks this: